Abdur-Rahim-sheikh/ml_prep/001_SE_prep/for_rokomari.md

 ### Question 9: What are few-shot and zero-shot learning in prompt engineering?
 Answer:

-Zero-shot learning: The model is tasked with solving a problem without prior examples.
+- Zero-shot learning: The model is tasked with solving a problem without prior examples.
+    - Example: Asking a model to translate a language it hasn't seen before.
+    - use case: translation, summarization
-Few-shot learning: The model is given a few examples of the task to guide its response.
+- Few-shot learning: The model is given a few examples of the task to guide its response.
+    - Example: Providing a few examples of summarization to generate a summary.
+    - use case: text generation, question answering

 ### Question 10: Write an example prompt for generating Python code that calculates the factorial of a number using recursion.
 Prompt:
 "Write a Python function to calculate the factorial of a number using recursion."